 One of the unique features of the program is the activities and hands-on opportunities we have along the way: Snorkel (and/or dive) the Great Barrier Reef, experience Aboriginal bush life where we discover Australia’s unique marsupial fauna (including koalas and kangaroos), hike tropical rain forests, experience some of the world’s best surfing beaches, and explore city environments of Brisbane and Sydney.
 An integrated perspective allows us to draw upon multiple disciplines to address how we manage and sustain the diverse environments (on which we are all dependent) in a rapidly changing and global world.

 The program is open to all students from UGA and from other institutions and no prior knowledge is assumed.
-Email email@example.com and or/download the sample itinerary for more information.
+Email firstname.lastname@example.org and/or download the sample itinerary for more information.
 Click here to inquire and/or apply now.
 (Note: Students depart the States on the evening of the last day of UGA finals and return to the States on January 3 before classes begin on January 4.)